Hanamigawa-ku

 Hanamigawa Ward (花見川区, Hanamigawa-ku) is one of the six wards of the city of Chiba in Chiba Prefecture, Japan.
-As of April 2012, the ward has an estimated population of 179,770 and a population density of 5,250 persons per km².
-The total area is 34.24 km².
+As of April 2012, the ward has an estimated population of 179,770 and a population density of 5,250 persons per km^{2}.
+The total area is 34.24 km^{2}.

 Geography

 Hanamigawa Ward is located inland in the northernmost part of the city of Chiba.
 The ward takes its name from the Hanami River, which flows through the ward.